merylcarey/acmcelwee.github.io/about.md

 title: About
 permalink: /about/
 ---
-I'm proud to call Austin home and love the active, healthy, and adventurous nature of the city.
-I moved here to obtain my B.S. in Kinesiology from UT and quickly fell in love with the place.
-I came here with a diverse background, originally being from Scotland and having lived in Oman, Chile, and New Orleans.
+It is a privilege to be in the Personal Training industry, to share my passion for health and fitness and make a positive impact on the lives of others.
 I have harbored a true zeal for fitness since childhood, competing in Gymnastics, Dance, Swimming, Track, and Powerlifting.
-In my first Powerlifting meet in 2012, I broke Texas state records in the squat, bench, and deadlift categories.
-Most recently I have developed a passion for Figure Competition, securing my Pro Card in my first competition.
-Along with my love for sports, I simply enjoy being active, eating healthy food, and exploring new hobbies.
-My hope is to encourage people to find enjoyment in exercise and feel good about themselves.
-I enjoy sharing my passion for health and fitness with those around me, with the ultimate goal of helping others to lead healthier, happier lives!
+In 2012, I partook in a 70-day charity bike ride, in which I raised $8,000 for cancer research and cycled 4,000 miles from Austin to Alaska!
+That was enough cycling for a lifetime, so I later switched gears to powerlifting.
+In my first Powerlifting meet, I broke Texas state records in the squat, bench, and deadlift, qualifying myself for the 2014 World Championships.
+Most recently I have developed a passion for Figure Competition, securing my Pro
+Card in my very first competition.
+Throughout my athletic endeavors, I have suffered several injuries and tackled many obstacles, allowing me to become a more patient, knowledgeable, and compassionate Trainer.

+I am proud to call Austin home.
+I moved here in 2008 to obtain my B.S. in Kinesiology at UT and fell in love with the active and adventurous nature of the city.
+Originally from Scotland, I have also lived in Oman, Chile, and New Orleans.
+I enjoy connecting with people from a diverse background and thrive on hearing each person’s unique story.
+I believe that, despite our individuality, every person is equally capable of reaching their individual health and fitness goals with the right commitment and determination.
+My passion lies in serving as a guide toward those goals through accountability, encouragement and sharing my fitness secrets I’ve learned along the way.

 Credentials:
 **B.S.
 Kinesiology**